National ranking

 Reading This Ranking in Context

-This ranking of "most frequent warn layoff events" is computed directly from the underlying PlainEmployers dataset — no editorial cherry-picking, no paid placements.
+According to the WARN Act notices filed with state agencies, this ranking of "most frequent warn layoff events" is computed directly from the underlying PlainEmployers dataset, no editorial cherry-picking, no paid placements.
 50 employers currently qualify for this ranking based on our minimum-filing and minimum-record thresholds.
-At position one, Wells Fargo (IA) leads the list with a events of 226, a figure pulled directly from the most recent federal or state disclosure rather than corporate self-reporting.
-The underlying source — WARN Act notices filed with state agencies — is a legally mandated filing, which is why we treat it as the authoritative signal rather than survey data or crowd-sourced reviews.
+At position one, Wells Fargo (IA) leads the list with an events of 226, a figure pulled directly from the most recent federal or state disclosure rather than corporate self-reporting.
+The underlying source - WARN Act notices filed with state agencies - is a legally mandated filing, which is why we treat it as the authoritative signal rather than survey data or crowd-sourced reviews.

 Source: WARN Act notices filed with state agencies.